Order of the White Eagle (Poland): History

 Under the Third Partition of Poland in 1795, the Order was abolished.
-It was renewed in 1807 as the highest award of the Duchy of Warsaw.
-From 1815 to 1831, it was awarded by the Russian-controlled Kingdom of Poland.
+It was renewed in 1807 as the highest award of the Duchy of Warsaw, created by Napoleon Bonaparte.
+From 1815 to 1831, it was awarded in the Congress Kingdom of Poland.

-After Russian troops put down the Polish uprising of 1830-31, the Order of the White Eagle was officially "annexed" by Nicholas I, and on 17 November 1831 became part of the Russian Imperial honors system.
+After Russian troops put down the Polish uprising of 1830-31 in Congress Poland, the Order of the White Eagle was officially "annexed" by Nicholas I, and on 17 November 1831 became part of the Russian Imperial honors system.
 The insignia of this new Imperial Russian Order of the White Eagle was modified to more closely resemble those of Russian orders.
 It remained in this form until the Russian Revolution of 1917, in which the Russian Empire fell.

 The Order of the White Eagle officially became Poland's highest decoration by act of Parliament of 4 February 1921, and the insignia was redesigned.
 During the interbellum (1921-1939), the Order was awarded to 24 Polish citizens and 87 foreigners, among whom were 33 monarchs and heads of state, 10 prime ministers and 15 other ministers of state, and 12 members of royal families.

 After 1948, when the Polish People's Republic came into existence, the Order of the White Eagle was no longer awarded, but it was never officially abolished.
 It was also used by the Polish Government in Exile.
 Following the collapse of Communism, the Order was once again reinstated on 26 October 1992, the Polish Government-in-Exile having already presented the seal and archives of the Order to Lech Wałęsa.
 The first person to be awarded the White Eagle after its reinstatement was Pope John Paul II.
 The President of Poland as the country's head of state is the Grand Master of the Order.